I have no idea why this doesn't have a review because it already shows in up 2/3s of Anarch's decks at the time of writing so here we go.

 • Arruaceiras Crew is a potent and scary card to many corporations, but once again, IDs like Freedom Khumalo: Crypto-Anarchist or Hoshiko Shiro: Untold Protagonist can often do better with it than Seb and use other forms of strength shredding like Devil Charm or Leech while rarely using Crew's own strength shredding effect.
 I'm not saying you can't build a Crew Seb deck but if you like Crew and aren't really sold on Seb I'd refer you to either of those other two IDs

-• Bahia Bands can also give you a click-compressed way to remove tags and make a run, in addition to one of the other effects like installing another card, drawing some cards or making trashing cheaper, however, it is worth noting that since successful run triggers resolve before accessing cards, there is some inherent anti-synergy with Manuel, so be aware of that, since this is a run event it also cannot be used at the same time as Eru's ability
+• Bahia Bands can also give you a click-compressed way to remove tags and make a run, in addition to one of the other effects like installing another card, drawing some cards or making trashing cheaper.
+However, it inadvertently has some anti-synergy with other Seb staples; successful runs triggers resolve before access, so if you remove your only tag you could end up preventing Manuel from giving you extra accesses and since this is a run event it cannot be used at the same time as Eru's ability or Hannah's ability either

 • Eye for an Eye is an interesting multiaccess tool that blends Jailbreak and Carnivore, giving you multiaccess and unconditional trashing, anecdotally it sees very little play, even in Seb decks and it's worth noting that both Jailbreak and Carnivore see very little play either.
-Perhaps once Imp rotates with Dawn, Eye for an Eye will be reappraised as a tool with which to trash cards you otherwise couldn't like Operations, ICE or nasty defensive Agendas.
-As with all self-trashing it's best used on spare copies of unique cards, techs not needed in the current match-up and intentional trashables like the new Strike Fund.
+Perhaps once Imp rotates with Dawn, Eye for an Eye will be reappraised as a tool to trash cards you otherwise couldn't like Operations, ICE or nasty defensive Agendas.
+To trash a corp card you have to trash one of your own and as with all self-trashing it's best used on spare copies of unique cards, tech cards not needed in the current match-up and intentional trashables like the new Strike Fund.
 It also synergizes nicely with Manuel, to let you access a total of 3 cards from HQ, a kind of make-your-own Legwork, which together with Eru can give you respectable pressure on all three central servers.

 TLDR: A fascinating ID that does something new in the tag me space, having an almost rhythmic pattern of taking and removing tags to maximise value instead of simply taking as many tags as possible with reckless abandon like Anarchs historically might have.
 That being said, he has struggled so far to make a real impact on the meta, and I'd really only recommend him to those interested in the unique playstyle as he's probably not the most competitive.